Research

 • To compute accuracy, Dynamo AI chose the threshold that maximized the F1 score for RAGAS to binarize the generated scores into labels, and directly used the labels generated by DynamoEval.

-Running a DynamoEval RAG Hallucination test from the SDK
+Running a DynamoEval RAG hallucination test from the SDK

 Dynamo AI provides an easily configurable SDK method to set up and run the RAG hallucination test by specifying the following parameters: